grafana/grafana/docs/sources/administration/configuration.md

 ### Linux

-If you installed Grafana using the `deb` or `rpm` packages, then your configuration file is located at `/etc/grafana/grafana.ini` and a separate `custom.ini` is not used.
-This path is specified in the Grafana init.d script using `--config` file parameter.
+If you installed Grafana using the `deb` or `rpm` packages, defaults will be in `/usr/share/grafana/conf/defaults.ini` and the grafana daemon will be started as a system service with `--config` set to `/etc/grafana/grafana.ini`.
+Any custom overrides should be set in `/etc/grafana/grafana.ini`.

 ### Docker